 OMG; While the OMG has listed “Archives” on their list of future efforts, they have not begun any work, and there is no schedule for starting.
 The topic for them is simply spacecraft telemetry archives (not other space mission related archives) and they are not addressing long-term digital preservation methods.
 This info is from a phone call to the co-chair of the OMG Space Domain Task Force.

-RDA (?)
+RDA has many groups, two of the most relevant are the Active Data Management Plans Interest Group and the Preservation e-Infrastructure Interest Group.
+Both these groups have common members between each other and with MOIMS-DAI.
+This ensures the consistency of the work of the groups.
+The roadmap of complementary work here is that RDA groups will help in the review and implementation of the CCSDS standards.
+Other RDA groups are developing specific Representation Information.

 ISO TC46 and the BnF (National Library of France) draft for interoperable archives (but not for digital preservation, because it does not address OAIS archives with AIPs?)

-https://earth.esa.int/web/gscb/ltdpOthers… (?)
-LTDP?
+LTDP; The goals of the Long Term Data Preservation framework (LTDP https://earth.esa.int/web/gscb/ltdp) are

+To preserve the European, and Canadian, EO space data sets for an unlimited time-span.

+Ensure and facilitate the accessibility and usability of the preserved data sets respecting the individual entities applicable data policies.

+Through the adoption of a cooperative and harmonized collective approach among the data owners (LTDP Framework) based on the application of European LTDP Common Guidelines and sustained through cooperative (multi-source) long term funding schemes.

+Ensure, to the maximum extent, the coherency with the preservation of other non-space based environmental data and international policies..

+The LTPD provides a number of guidelines in order to harmonize the approach, including a checklist for the types of information which should be preserved.
+However the work is very much based on OAIS rather than seeking to replace it, for example “Mission Documentation shall include Representation Information, Packaging Information and Preservation Descriptive Information according to OAIS information model [RD-6].

+.

+PIN, nestor and DPC are national membership organisations in France, Germany and the UK respectively which provide for a for discussing digital preservation.
+None are developing standards and in fact all have made significant numbers of suggestions for the update of OAIS.

 IPDA?
-PIN?

-(Add a note that these organizations view CCSDS as an important player, and they view DAI as an avenue to work their needs into ISO digital preservation standards).
+Others… (?)

 Those are the principal entities working in the Digital Preservation Arena that might possibly have been embarking on work that could overlap the DAI.
 However indications are in each case that they are not seeking to develop interoperable standards that specifically promote interoperability between trusted OAIS repositories between agencies and across disciplines.
 Therefore, within the data industry, the DAI work supports these unique roles for CCSDS:

 Preserve the space agencies’ digital data assets for future generations.
 (With a general solution that also meets global needs of many nations and industries.)